bristlab/Pewlett-Hackard-Analysis/README.md

 It turns out that this query also returns employees who have already left the company, so we need to join this table with another table which contains departure dates.
 We also provide queries that determine how many employees will be retiring on a *per department basis*, as well as the number of employees who would be eligible to fill those job openings based on seniority.

-### Retiree roles per department
+### Retirement titles

-The query below creates a new table by merging select data from two existing tables.
+* The query below creates a new table called `retirement_titles` by merging select data from two existing tables.
 The new table contains the employee number, first name, last name, title, and employment dates.
 The two tables are joined together using the employee number they have in common, and only employees born between 1952 and 1955 are included in the new table.

 	-- Retrieve the emp_no, first_name, and last_name columns from the Employees table.
 	SELECT e.emp_no, e.first_name, e.last_name, t.title, t.from_date, t.to_date